 - You could bath your children using disinfected water.

 Because more than 60% of our body is water, it’s very important to know that consuming unclean and dirty water may cause real health problems.
 Because of this, you should always have boiled water with you, or have a backup stockpile bleach for purifying the water.
+Do check our tips on how to survive in the wilderness with nothing for more insight.

 Before using any bleach for purifying, please be sure that the bleach you are using does not contain perfumes or any other additives.
 It should only contain sodium hypochlorite.
 Perfumes and additives can be toxic and may cause really serious health problems.